adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 > &ldquo;For the case of simply "begetting" an object that inherits prototypically from another, this **should** work fine across legacy engines.&rdquo;

-Emphasis mine.
 The word *should* doesn't instill confidence.
 We should, of course, build atop of reliable foundations&mdash;we are only as good as our lowest level functions.
 It continues:

 > &ldquo;The second argument is passed to Object.defineProperties which will **probably fail either silently or with extreme prejudice**.&rdquo;

-Emphasis mine.
 We shouldn't expect our team to rely on code like this, much less our users.
-Any code we write around this is just *polishing a turd*, as the saying goes.
+Any code we write around this is just ‘polishing a turd’.

 ## What should we do instead?